 - Make community service and leadership development one of your highest priorities

 - Maintain a minimum cumulative grade point average of 2.50

 - Participate in special activities and twice annual retreats

-- Attend a group service trip at the end of your first year
+- Attend a group service trip during spring break your first year

-- Work in community service for two summers
+- Work full time in community service for two summers

 What benefits will I receive as a Bonner Scholar?

-- Your documented need (as determined by the FAFSA) met through institutional and federal funding, which will include subsidized loans
+- Your documented need (as determined by the FAFSA) met through institutional and federal funding (if eligible), which may include subsidized loans

-- $2,500 in earnings and living expenses for each of the two summers you participate in service projects
+- $1,000 living stipend and $1,500 in earnings for each of the two summers you participate in service projects

 - An additional $500 available to senior Bonner Scholars for a final summer service project or for a special project during senior year